aboczek/RetroTech/README.md

 - Front end admin panel preview of newsletter emails.

-    - While logged in as superuser you will see 4 green buttons in your account, press Newsletter emails, it will render emails subscribed to newsletter.
+    - While logged in as super user you will see 4 green buttons in your account, press Newsletter emails, it will render emails subscribed to newsletter.
 To test out we will input random fake email.
     <details><summary>Picture</summary>
     <img src="docs/manual-testing/manual-testing-53.png" alt="testing newsletter admin"/>
     <img src="docs/manual-testing/manual-testing-54.png" alt="testing newsletter admin"/>